jan2nov/integration-prototype/sip/zmq_logging_aggregator/README.md

 docker-compose build zla
 ```

+## A note on docker networking

+Only need to publish the port if want to be able to access services in the
+container from the outside world.
+Two containers cant publish to the same
+external port if publishing to the same network.

+Docker internally publishes to random ports and manages the mapping.

 ## Usage

 This service can either be run as a Docker Container or a Python application.